lindseyeggleston/spoiler_alert/README.md

 Stage 2: Data Preprocessing
 - Extract character specific vocabulary from their respective chapters
 - Extract character interations and script
-- tokenization and lemmatization
+- limit vocabulary to 8000 most frequently used words (TfidfVectorizer)
-- tf-idf with nltk and gensim
+- Tokenization with nltk (add unknown for token not in vocab and sentence start and end tokens)
 - Product: vectorized sequences of

 Stage 3: RNN
 - Define parameters
-- Construct basic 3-layer rnn
+- Construct framework 3-layer rnn model with lstm
 - Experiment with dropout
 - RMSProps or Adam adaptive learning rate methods
 - Train on passages and script to determine best input